 - Weight gain

 - Stomach problems

-In the case of the caffeine overdose, you won’t need to worry about that if you only drink one to two sachets of Advocare Spark within 24 hours.
-Two sachets of Spark totals up to 240mg per day which I think is still safe.
+In the case of a caffeine overdose, you won’t need to worry about that if you only drink one to two sachets of Advocare Spark within 24 hours.
+Two sachets of Spark total up to 240mg per day which I think is still safe.

 Where to buy Advocare Spark